 Developing the Quadrant 4 Leaders

 - Challenge emerging visionaries.
-These white-hot leaders display their skills early in the their careers.
-One of my favorite HR directors used to say, look for momentum and direction, and find where it came from.
+These white-hot leaders display their skills early in their careers.
+One of my favorite HR directors used to say, “look for momentum and direction, and find where it came from.”
 It may not be the org chart leader, but it is still a true leader.
-It is important to find them quickly and challenge them with projects that will hone their skills.
+It is important to find these individuals quickly and challenge them with projects that will hone their skills.

 It can be thrilling and terrifying to hand the reins to someone with an uncompromising vision.
 It feels like a terrific gamble, but it can pay huge rewards.